rolandtoth/InputfieldURLChecker/README.md

 Test URL Field module for ProcessWire
 ================

-Add button to URL fields to test link validity in [ProcessWire CMS](http://processwire.com/).
+Add button to URL type fields to test link validity in [ProcessWire CMS](http://processwire.com/).

 ## Features

-- add button to URL fields to test link validity (opens in a new window)
+- enhance FieldtypeURL inputs with a button to open typed url in a new window
+- button and key/click combo modes
 - linkify locked URL fields
-- link visible only if field is not empty
-- compatible with the Default & Reno admin themes
-- button and key/click combo modes
 - force "http://" prefix (optional)
 - restrict module to selected templates or fields
+- compatible with the default and Reno admin themes
-- ajax-loaded tabs & fields ready
+- ajax-loaded tabs and fields ready

 ## Usage